 An integer such as "42" (note that the property value is a string).

-A string such as "\"John\"" (note the escaped double quotes).
+A string such as "\"John\"" (the double quotes are escaped as they would be in a JSON serialization; other serializations might represent the double quotes differently).

 A Boolean such as "true".

+In a property value that represents a constraint, the item being constrained SHALL BE represented by the string "{expr}".
+(See EXAMPLE 1 above, which shows a constraint on the expression "y – x".)

+A constraint which expresses the equality of "{expr}" with a literal value SHALL be considered equivalent to that literal value.

+EXAMPLE 4: In a language where == denotes value equality, the property value "{expr} == 42", which represents a constraint, is identical in meaning to the property value "42", which represents a value.

 nestingLevel property

-A threadFlowLocation object MAY contain a property named nestingLevel whose value is an integer that represents any type of logical containment hierarchy among the threadFlowLocation objects in the threadFlow.
+A threadFlowLocation object MAY contain a property named nestingLevel whose value is a non-negative integer that represents any type of logical containment hierarchy among the threadFlowLocation objects in the threadFlow.
 Typically, it represents function call depth.

 A viewer that renders a threadFlow SHOULD provide a visual representation of the value of nestingLevel.
 Typically, this would be an indentation indicating the depth of each location in the call tree.